luisguerrerolab/xamarin-webview-with-custom-headers/README.md

+# :warning: This repo uses `UIWebView` but it has been deprecated.
+As of April 2020, Apple announced they will reject new apps still referencing it. — [UIWebView Deprecation and Xamarin.Forms - Xamarin Blog](https://devblogs.microsoft.com/xamarin/uiwebview-deprecation-xamarin-forms/)

 # Xamarin WebView With Custom Headers

 An example that shows how to send request headers in a Xamarin Webview using custom renderers.
 An example that shows how define custom headers values from shared code is also included.